-Please know that if you’ve delivered the work under agreement, you have completed the services in good faith, and your client was aware of your terms, you are entitled to chase late payments.
+Please know that if you’ve delivered the work under agreement, completed the services in good faith, and your client was aware of your terms, you are entitled to chase late payments.

 - Write it off/void the invoice if you can’t be bothered about the small sum.
-Sometimes it’s not worth paying for a solicitor or debt collection agency if the sum in question is minimal.
+Sometimes, it’s not worth paying for a solicitor or debt collection agency if the sum is minimal.

 - Persuade your client.
 Communication is key.
 Try to settle the issue politely in an informal setting.
 See whether there is good faith and whether you can break up the invoice into smaller interim invoices.
 See whether the invoice reached the right person, etc.

 - Take it to the small claims court.
-Depending on the state, the amount due must be between $2,500 to $15,000 to be able to take it to a small claims court.
-If it exceeds the maximum limit, you’ll have to take it to court.
+Depending on the state, the amount due must be between $2,500 to $15,000 to take it to a small claims court.
+You’ll have to take it to court if it exceeds the maximum limit.
 Make sure you have a good case, confident that the judge will rule in your favor.
-If you’re working in the EU, please refer to the Late Payment Directive.
+If you work in the EU, please refer to the Late Payment Directive.